 As you move through the phone interview, remember to listen closely, answer thoughtfully and ask your own questions that you have (don’t speak about pay or hours here, ask about role specific responsibilities like; “What would I be doing day-to-day?).
 When the call is nearly over, always thank the employer for the call and their time.
 This shows respect and appreciation, both are endearing traits an employer looks for.

-What to do after the phone interview
+What to do after a phone interview

 Once the call has been completed, it’s best to follow up with a thank you email, if you have the employer’s email address.
 It should read something like “Hi >name<, Thank you for you call and your time today, it was great to speak with you about the role.
 Enjoy the rest of your day and I look forward to hearing from you again soon.
 Best regards, John Smith”.
 This again shows maturity, respect and a strong interest in the role.
 Furthermore, it will solidify your name in the employer’s memory, making you stand out amongst the other candidates.

 Learn the skills you need to get a job | MTC Australia

 Creating your resume, submitting applications, and completing phone and in-person interviews can be a challenging task, but MTC Australia is here to help.
 Our professional team can help you get and keep a job by training you on the skills that you need to impress your potential employer.
 Not just phone and email etiquette, but basic computer skills, industry specific skills, as well as learning both written and verbal english.
 To give yourself the biggest advantage, select MTC Australia as your job services provider through centrelink, then get in touch with us for a better future on 1300 BECOME (1300 232 663).